nattcodes/JAVASCRIPT-HORIZONS/js.md

 ### Operators:

-Operators are symbols or keywords that perform operations on operands.
+Operators are symbols or keywords that perform operations on values.

 - **Arithmetic Operators:** Perform mathematical calculations (`+`, `-`, `*`, `/`, `%`, `**`).
 - **Assignment Operators:** Assign values (`=`, `+=`, `-=`).